By Kathy Schneider, CMO, Sungard Availability Services

 The panelists represented many sectors of the business landscape, from finance to technology to marketing and consumer goods.
 While we all concurred there are many obstacles still to overcome in creating a more gender-balanced world, we also agreed there is much progress to celebrate.
 The discussion topics ranged from what excites us to what disappoints us, to what we can do to achieve balance.
 Here are a few of my observations:

-What excites me: I’m encouraged to see the rising number of women represented in key leadership roles, from the board room to the corner office, to other key positions in business organizations.
+What excites me: I’m encouraged to see the rising number of women represented in key leadership roles, from the board room to the corner office, to other key positions in business organisations.
 Debra Perelman of Revlon, Mary Barra of General Motors, Adena Friedman of Nasdaq and Ginni Rometty of IBM are shining examples of the women leading major corporations.
 There’s ample proof that gender diversity at the management level also correlates with stronger company performance.
 What’s more, diversity helps ensure a broader range of skills, experience, expertise and ways of thinking are all available to help a company succeed.
 It’s also exciting to see the visibility and dialogue around this topic grow and gain the attention of senior executives and boards.

 What disappoints me: While there are some amazing women in top positions at major corporations, only 25 women appeared as CEOs on the 2019 S&P list of 500, published by Dow Jones.
 Moreover, it’s disappointing that in the world’s largest 500 companies, only 10.9 percent of senior executives are women, according to Weber Shandwick’s Gender Forward Pioneer Index.
 Clearly, there’s still more work to do to create balance in the ranks of executive leadership.